 Understanding Vinyl Record Formats

-• 10-inch records: Less common, often used for special releases
+• 10-inch records — less common, historically used for special releases and certain genres

 Why Vinyl Sounds Different